West London Orbital: Current position

 In April 2019, £320 million of funding was approved for a new Brent Cross West railway station, that would also serve the potential new service.

 In June 2019, Transport for London published the Strategic Outline Business Case for the scheme and concluded that there was a strong case for the scheme as it had a medium to high benefit-cost ratio.
 TfL found that for 8 trains per hour in the core the BCR was between 1.4 and 1.8 and for 4 trains per hour it would be 1.7 to 2.0.
 As the scheme was found to have a strong business case, TfL stated that it intended to proceed to the next stage which will look at how the scheme can be funded.
-A more detailed business case is expected to be developed in the next 18 months.
+A more detailed business case was expected to be developed in the following 18 months.

+In March 2023, Mayor Sadiq Khan said that plans were progressing for the link and that timetable assessment by Network Rail was nearly complete.
+He also said that he hoped a business case for the scheme would be created shortly, allowing strategic decisions to be taken in early 2024.